AdobeDocs/workfront.en/help/quicksilver/people-teams-and-groups/work-directly-with-others/send-direct-messages-to-other-users.md

 ## Send a message unrelated to a work item to another user from their profile page

 1. Go to the profile page of the user you want to send a message to.
-   You can do the following to navigate to a user's profile page:

-   * Click the linked name of the user as it appears anywhere in the [!DNL Workfront] interface.
-User names are displayed in many areas of the [!DNL Workfront] interface, such as in a comment made by the user.
+   To navigate to a user's profile page, click the linked name of the user as it appears anywhere in the [!DNL Workfront] interface.
+User names are displayed in many areas, such as in a comment made by the user.

 1. On the **[!UICONTROL Updates]** tab, click in the text box field.